 The maximum hours for which a student may register during any term are:

-If at any point total credit hours exceed the maximum then registration requires approval of the dean or chair of the specified program.
-In the case of General Education, General Prep, or Undeclared require the approval of the Director of Advising and Counseling.
+If at any point during the semester or term the total registered credit hours exceed the maximum then the student must receive approval of the dean or chair of the specified program.
+In the case of students in General Education, General Prep, or Undeclared the approval of the Director of Advising and Counseling is required.

 Leaving the College after Registering

-A student who registers for classes, but decides not to attend the College must officially withdraw from the College by dropping their classes.
-Failure to officially withdraw may result in being awarded a failing grade in all courses and required to pay all assessed tuition and fees, even though the student has actually left the College.
+A student who registers for classes, but decides not to attend the College, must officially withdraw by dropping their classes.
+Failure to officially withdraw may result in being awarded a failing grade in all courses and the requirement to pay all assessed tuition and fees, even though the student has actually left the College.

-All new students should make plans to attend an orientation session prior to their first Rhodes course registration.
-It is a requirement for students to meet with an academic advisor before they first register for classes.
+Incoming students must meet with an academic advisor before registering for classes.
 Students can fulfill this requirement by attending orientation.
-Orientation programs are held before each semester and are designed to introduce students to student success strategies, college personnel, registration procedures, facilities, and requirements for their academic program.
+Orientation programs are held prior to the start of each semester and are designed to introduce students to success strategies, college personnel, facilities, registration procedures, and requirements for their academic program.

 Specific dates and times of orientation sessions will be posted on the Rhodes State website.
-Orientation information will be mailed to students after they submit their application to the College and that information is received.
+Orientation information will be mailed to students after they submit their application to the College has been processed.
 Students should register for their preferred orientation date via the website or by calling the Office of Advising and Counseling.

-Students entering Health Sciences programs are required to attend orientation as a part of the qualification process for entry into their specific program.
+Students entering Health Sciences programs are required to attend a program orientation as a part of the qualification process for entry into their specific program.

 Transfer students are not required to attend an orientation but are encouraged to do so.
-They must meet individually with an academic advisor, however, prior to their first registration.
+However, transfer students must meet individually with an academic advisor prior to their first registration.